TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-29-new-in-coding-standard-4-long-line-breaks-automated-and-3-legacy-prevention-fixers.md

 *I'm so happy to announce this fixer, because it saved my so many times and also motivates me to use decoupling to smaller, SRP classes.*

-If you use `LineLenghtSniff`, you know it's painful to fix every error report it makes.
+If you use `LineLengthSniff`, you know it's painful to fix every error report it makes.

 ```yaml
 # easy-coding-standard.yml